ApolloNet/amazing-mazes/README.md

 # Protected event

-The protected event can be used to lock cells that are reachable only if the hero has a certain object.
+The protected event can be used to lock cells that are reachable only if the hero has got a certain object.

-The simple usage is: a cell has a door, it needs a key to be unlocked.
+The simple usage is: a cell is locked behind a door, it needs a key to be unlocked.

 ## Params

+`success` (object, required): what is needed to unlock and what happens what it's done

-`success` (object) is needed.
-It is defined as :
+The `success` object is defined like :

-- `object` (string): the object's name that can unlock this protected cell
+`object` (string, required): the object's name that can unlock this protected cell

-- `message` (string): the message to display when it's unlocked
+`message` (string, required): the message to display when it's unlocked

-- `icon` (string): the icon to display when it's unlocked
+`icon` (string, required): the icon to display when it's unlocked

 ## Example